simonhkswan/cifar10-example/README.md

+#CIFAR-10 Examples with TensorFlow

-Modifed tensorflow's CFAR-10 example to evaluate on other images.
+### IPython notebook with TensorFlow's tutorial and a modified example to evaluate other images.

 cifar10.py contains the mojority of the program, cifar10_train.py downloads the image training and test sets and begins training. cifar10_eval.py prints the accuracy of the trained model on the test/evaluation image set.